futurice/deis-container-access/README.md

 # Deis Container Access

-Configure the Deis cluster to be able to access its containers.
+Configure the [Deis](http://deis.io/) cluster to be able to access its containers as App developer.

+# What?

+By default only an Admin with access to the Deis cluster can access containers using `deisctl'.
+This did not seem developer friendly enough for debugging and running one-off commands that rely on a complex infrastructure.
+Time to let the app developers in:

+Changes:
 - adds second sshd instance running on port 222
-- adds "dca" -user
+- adds dca-user
+- sets `ForceCommand` to direct connections on 222 to requested containerId -- dca-user can not issue commands on Deis hosts
-- denies access for this user on port 22
+- denies access for dca-user on port 22
 - (optionally) creates rsa key for user
-- sets ForceCommand to direct connections on 222 to requested container (can not issue commands on Deis hosts)
-- adds scripts to periodically update container information to "dca" -container
+- adds systemd scripts to periodically update container information to dca-container available in JSON

+Current version is meant for trusted environments.

 # Install

-1. Install required environment on each Deis instance
+1. Install on each Deis instance

 ```
 $ cd host/